 The output ports connected to the main insert send can also be seen.
-These are set up on the I/O - OUTPUT screen.
+These are set up on the I/O - Output screen.

 The main inserts are dedicated to the main outputs.
-Once the ports have been set up the insert can be switched into the main path using the buttons on the Input/Ouput panel (shown below).
+Once the ports have been set up the insert can be switched into the main path using the buttons in the Input/Output section.